 This course focuses on heat flow into and out of building structures.
 Emphasis is placed on determining heat gain/heat loss of a given structure.
 Upon completion, students should be able to calculate heat load and determine HVAC equipment size requirements.
-Pre-Requisite As required by College
+Prerequisite As required by College

-ACR 130 Computer Assisted HVAC Troubleshooting
+ACR 130 Computer Assisted HVAC Troubleshooting 1 hour: 2L

 This course focuses on troubleshooting procedures.
 Emphasis is placed on the proper use of test equipment and machine/electrical malfunctions.
 Upon completion, students should be able to diagnose and repair service problems in HVAC equipment.
-Pre-Requisite As required by College
+Prerequisite As required by College